MichaelCurrin/auto-tag/docs/about.md

 ## 🚀 Purpose

+- Auto-Tag can be used whenever you want to create a new [tag](https://github.com/MichaelCurrin/learn-to-code/blob/master/en/topics/version_control/Git/tags.md) in your `git` project.
-When creating a [git tag](https://github.com/MichaelCurrin/learn-to-code/blob/master/Version%20control/Git/tags.md) in your project and want to create a new tag, run the Auto-Tag tool.
-Specify a major, minor or bug level and it will determine the appropriate next tag level based on the latest tag, then it will create it for you.
+- Specify a level as major, minor or bug level.
+- Auto-Tag will determine the appropriate next tag level based on the latest tag on the local and remote repos.
+Then it will create it for you, or just show a preview if using a dry run.

-It says you time, effort and the chance of making a mistake.

-With Auto-Tag, you do **not** have to:
+- You get to **skip** doing these tedious tasks:
+    - remember to pull remote tags

-- know to check latest tag is
+    - find what the latest tag
-- do a mental calculation
+    - do a mental calculation to figure out the next number
-- type out the tag in full
+    - type out the tag in full without making a typo

 ## 🎚️ Versioning sequence